* Promises to reimburse Italians for real estate tax

 He also promised a number of measures to cut the cost of government, to halve the number of parliamentarians, to cut government waste, and to eliminate public financing of political parties.

-Most opinion polls indicate that the centre-left coalition, headed by Democratic Party secretary Pier Luigi Bersani, will win the Feb.
+Most opinion polls indicate that the center-left coalition, headed by Democratic Party Secretary Pier Luigi Bersani, will win the Feb.
 24-25 election.

-But the gap between the centre left and the centre right has been narrowing steadily since Berlusconi returned to active politics.
-On Sunday even La Repubblica, a left-leaning paper, ran an editorial headlined: "If Berlusconi's horse wins the race."
+But the gap between the center left and the center right has been narrowing steadily since Berlusconi returned to active politics.
+On Sunday even La Repubblica, a left-leaning paper, ran an editorial headlined: “If Berlusconi’s horse wins the race.”

 Berlusconi told cheering supporters: “We think we are close to an historic result.
 Simply put, we are sure we are going to win.”